samfcmc/product-technical-tests/web-app/Readme.md

 ### Tooling

 - [`Parcel`](https://parceljs.org/) is used to run the frontend locally and to build it for production.
-This was the tool picked because it requires no configuration and all the tools are selected and installed automatically as soon as there are files that needs those tools.
+This was the tool picked because it requires no configuration and all the tools are selected and installed automatically as soon as there are files that need those tools.
 For instance, if we create some React components, this tool will handle the JSX syntax without any configuration.
 Of course, any other tool could be used, such as [webpack](https://webpack.js.org/) but it requires some setup

 - [Sass](https://sass-lang.com/) is used to write styling rules instead of using pure CSS.
-Tools like sass have really good benefits, such as, mixins and variables that avoids a lot of repetion in styling rules.
-The main disadvantage is that it requires another tool to handle these files and turn those into CSS, because browser cannot handle sass files.
-However, since we ware using `Parcel`, as soon as we have our first `scss` file, it automatically downloads the `@parcel/transformer-sass` library to handle compiling sass into CSS.
+Tools like sass have really good benefits, such as, mixins and variables that avoid a lot of repetion in styling rules.
+The main disadvantage is that it requires another tool to handle these files and turn those into CSS, because browsers cannot handle sass files.
+However, since we were using `Parcel`, as soon as we have our first `scss` file, it automatically downloads the `@parcel/transformer-sass` library to handle transpiling sass into CSS.

 ## Conclusion

 I enjoyed doing this challenge.
-Never worked with the Geolocation API before, I got the chance of learning something new.
+Never worked with the Geolocation API before, I got the chance to learn something new.

 I hope you like it :)